Los Angeles is for foodies.

 Spitz: Doner kebab by two young Oxy alums: "Sublime." –Los Angeles magazine

-Swörk: Late-night studying, Internet access, live entertainment, outdoor tables in the heart of Eagle Rock.
+Swörk: A cafe for late-night studying, Internet access and outdoor tables in the heart of Eagle Rock.

 Taco La Estrella Truck: "A pretty damn delicious taco." –The Great Taco Hunt